josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 So integration testing is a higher-level form of testing, in which we actually interact with the interface in the same way a user does.
 While unit tests verify your specific implementation, integration tests are more concerned with the overall *behavior* of your application.
 With this kind of testing, you could potentially change the details of an implementation and significantly refactor individual functions and components without failing integration tests, as long as the overall behavior is the same.

-As an example to understand the difference, for a basic form component you'd have unit tests for each method (`handleChanges`, `submitForm`, etc) and an integration test to verify the overall behavior of the form from a user's perspective.
+As an example to understand the difference, for a basic form component you'd have unit tests for each method (`handleChanges`, `submitForm`, etc) and an integration test to verify the overall behavior of a certain action that involves multiple components.

 React Testing Library is just a lightweight library that provides some additional utilitiy functions, extending the functionality of `react-dom` and `react-dom/test-utils`.
 It's intended as a replacement for Enzyme (a testing library developed by engineers at Airbnb, released in 2016 and popular until recently).
 Note that RTL itself is **not a test runner or framework** -- it's just a library that you can use *with* a testing framework like Jest.
 Jest + RTL is a popular combination, and we'll be working with this stack to learn some testing basics.